scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 :cite:`Nance2017-xp`, :cite:`Nance2012-nu`, researchers may record
 movies of microscopic images of the tissue at high spatial and temporal resolution and with a wide field of view, resulting in large amounts of image data, often stored in multiple large files.
+These collections often reach several TB in size.

 To analyze these experiments, researchers rely on software implemented in ImageJ for particle segmentation and tracking, such as TrackMate